 What Attracts Silverfish to Your Home | Effective Solutions

-Silverfish are small, wingless insects that can quickly become unwelcome guests in your home.
-These silvery, fish-like creatures move fast when disturbed and prefer to stay hidden during the day.
-Understanding what attracts silverfish is the first step in keeping them away from your property.
+Silverfish are small, wingless insects that can quickly become unwanted guests in your home.
+These silvery, fish-like creatures move fast when disturbed and hide during the day.
+Knowing what attracts silverfish is the first step to keeping them out.
+For more details, check out our Four-Lined Silverfish guide.

-In my four years as a registered technician, I’ve seen countless silverfish problems throughout the DMV area.
-Our family business has been helping homeowners deal with these pests for over 50 years, and I’ve learned that prevention is always easier than elimination.
+In my four years as a registered technician, I’ve seen many silverfish problems across the DMV area.
+Our family business has been helping homeowners with these pests for over 50 years.
+I’ve learned that stopping them early is always easier than getting rid of them later.

 Close-up view of a silverfish showing its distinctive silvery appearance and body shape

-Silverfish are easily recognizable by their silvery scales and distinctive three-tailed appearance
+Silverfish are easy to spot by their silvery scales and three-tailed look

-You’ll most likely spot them in sinks or bathtubs where they’ve become trapped.
-The smooth porcelain surfaces make it impossible for them to climb out once they fall in.
+You’ll most likely spot them in sinks or bathtubs where they’ve gotten stuck.
+The smooth walls are too slick for them to climb out.

-The biggest factor in what attracts silverfish is moisture.
-These insects need high humidity levels to survive and thrive, requiring relative humidity of 75% or higher for optimal conditions.
+The top factor in what attracts silverfish is moisture.
+These insects need high humidity to survive.
+They do best when the air is at 75% relative humidity or above.

 • Leaking pipes under sinks